flatpickles/sketchbook-legacy/README.md

 Sketchbook is a web app that presents an ever growing series of programmatic art pieces, aka sketches, each with a set of configurable parameters.
 These sketches could be shaders, canvas drawings, audio visualizers, video effects, or anything else, as long as they can run in a browser.
 For the time being, sketches may only be built via the magnificent [canvas-sketch](https://github.com/mattdesl/canvas-sketch) framework.

 ## Known Issues
-* No blur effect behind panels on mobile - they need to be more opaque here.
 * Resizing the window can leave the CanvasSketch HTML canvas at the wrong size – seems like this sets a non-zero `margin` value for some reason.
 * Behavior is undefined with an empty sketch index, or one with only WIP sketches (though perhaps this will never be a problem).
 * When sharing a link to a WIP sketch with WIP disabled, it works as expected until another sketch is selected, then the WIP sketch disappears in the left panel.
 Ideally this would only happen on page reload, for consistency.